NickWoodall/HelixGen/readMe.txt

 		d3.
 The reference clusters must be remade from Clustering/data/csv_saves/Remake_Cluster_Scaler.py to maintain produce train/test split

+	e.
+Clustering Directory is required to re-train the graphgen network only

 ------------------------Primary Environment for Helix Fitting, GAN, Looping GAN Outputs---------------------------